shnizman/TV-API/README.md

 it has been created.
 - Run the `jar` file by using the following command
 ```
-java -jar target/TV_Scheduler.jar
+java -jar target/TVScheduler.jar
 ```
-- Alternatively, you can run the `main` method in `TV_Scheduler.java` in your chosen IDE, e.g. `IntelliJ`
+- Alternatively, you can run the `main` method in `TVScheduler.java` in your chosen IDE, e.g. `IntelliJ`

 ## Usage